Guys-in-Pants/guysinpants.com/README.md

-# Syntax.
+# Guys in Pants

-A tasty treats podcast for Web Developers.

-This is the site that runs [Syntax.fm](https://syntax.fm) — go there to listen to it!

-This site is built on React and Next.js
+Two funny guys who rarely wear pants.

+This site is based on the [Syntax.fm](https://syntax.fm) website, so *huge* props to those devs for doing all the heavy lifting and making this an easy transition for us!

 ## Requirements